Inside: Potty training tips to help your toddler with putting on pants and getting dressed themselves.

 Here's a simple but important thing you can miss when it comes to expectations.

-Many parents assume their toddlers cannot do the pants in potty training.
-And I often hear parents I'm working with share they're pushing down their toddler's pants whenever they go to the potty.
+Many parents assume their toddlers cannot put on pants or get pants down in potty training.
+And I often hear parents I'm consulting share they're pushing down their toddler's pants whenever they go to the potty.

 We had just moved to Maine that year, and let me tell you, I was THRILLED that this skill was now learned and he could do his snowpants all by himself.
 What a gift during the long freezing winter!